Cleancodefactory/CoreKraft/Documentation/01.Getting_started/02.Installation/install-dev.md

 We will note project specific settings or actions further in the document.

+The projects are not discussed in depth here, but the next step after installing CoreKraft and making sure everything works are the projects.
+See [CoreKraft project](install-projects.md)

 ## Prerequisites

 Before dealing with CoreKraft download and install NET 6 from [Microsoft](https://dotnet.microsoft.com/)